 1 Mayor, president or councillors Place a tick ☑ in the appropriate box.
 2 District Fill in the name of the local government district in respect of which you are voting.
 3 Ward Fill in the name of the ward in respect of which you are voting.
 If you are voting in respect of a local government district which is not divided into wards, leave this box blank.
 4 Election date Fill in the official election date - not the day you are filling in this form.
-5 Candidates Fill in the names of the candidates.
+5 Candidates Fill in the names of all the candidates.
 Write one name on each line.
 You may fill in the candidates' names in any order.
-Cast your vote If the election is for a mayor or president or only one councillor place a tick ☑ in the box next to the candidate you want to elect.
-If the election is for 2 or more councillors place a tick ☑ in the box next to each of the candidates you want to elect.
-You may choose up to the number of candidates as there are councillors to be elected.
-If you choose any more, your vote will be invalid.
-For example - if the election is for 3 councillors you may tick the boxes for 1, 2 or 3 candidates but if you tick 4 boxes your vote will be invalid.
-Do not make any other marks on the ballot paper.